CENOS-Platform/cenos-docs-antennas/docs/geometry-good-cad.md

 ## Resolve incorrect connections

-During the creation of the geometry, be careful with connections between different parts of your model – inaccurate connections will result in meshing problems and calculation errors!
+During the creation of the geometry, be careful with connections between different parts of your model.

 ### Gaps & Overlapping

+It is important that your geometry is continuous so be sure to avoid any overlappings and gaps, since inaccurate connections will result in meshing problems and calculation errors!

 <p align="center">